mxhulab/cryosieve/README.md

 conda activate CRYOSIEVE_ENV
 ```

-Then, we turn to the step of install the CryoSieve.
+Then, we turn to the step of installing CryoSieve.
 CryoSieve can be installed either via `pip` or `conda`.

 To install CryoSieve using `pip`, execute the following command: